 Entry and exit

-Poland is a party to the Schengen Convention, which allows you to enter Poland without a visa in some circumstances.
+Poland is part of the Schengen Area, which allows you to enter Poland without a visa in some circumstances.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest

 Embassy or Consulate of Poland for up-to-date information.